One of the best ways to make money online is with a blog.

 I officially began my business in July 2019 and it started to gain traction in December 2019.
 I took some time to really discover what it is that I want to offer and build as part of my brand.
 I attract clients who are wishing to gain more confidence in their life and discover their own unique essence.

-Phil Strazzulla (from Cambridge, England, United Kingdom) started SelectSoftware Reviews over 3 years ago.
+Phil Strazzulla (from Cambridge) started SelectSoftware Reviews almost 5 years ago.

 My name is Phil Strazzulla and I run SelectSoftware.
 We are an expert online review site for HR software - basically the NerdWallet/WireCutter for all of the different HR software categories out there.